dwaite/connect/openid-connect-4-identity-assurance/predefined_values.md

 * Definition: ID Card issued by the German government to refugees as passports replacement

 * Identifier: `de_idcard_apatrids`
-* Defintion: ID Card issued by the German government to apatrids as passports replacement
+* Definition: ID Card issued by the German government to apatrids as passports replacement

 * Identifier: `de_certificate_of_suspension_of_deportation`
 * Definition: identity document issued to refugees in case of suspension of deportation that are marked as "id card replacement"